 Prospective freshmen admitted to the A. James Clark School of Engineering during the freshman early action admission process will be considered for the program and invited to apply.

-The summer program activities focus around community building, learning about campus resources, preparation for chemistry, and exposure to computational thinking.
-The 2023 summer program kicked off with a day of bonding and ziplining at an outdoor adventure center, giving Clark Scholars the chance to build teamwork skills and get to know one another.
-Other highlights included visiting the National Aquarium and escaping the Charm City Clue Rooms in Baltimore, MD and Beat the Bomb in Washington, D.C.
-Students also had fun in “The Joy and Importance of Understanding How and Why Things Work,” which was a weeklong workshop course where they were able to disassemble and reassemble a variety of products (i.e., leaf blower, microwave oven, bicycle, etc.) as well as work on their computational thinking skills.
-During the University Resources workshops, students had the unique opportunity to meet with Dean Samuel Graham, Jr. and intimately discuss the National Academy of Engineering's Grand Challenges.
-After the summer program, our incoming Clark Scholars started the fall semester supported by a network of friends and university faculty and staff, and also equipped with the confidence to begin to develop their Fearless Ideas as Terp Engineers!
+The Clark Scholars Summer Program activities focus around community building, learning about campus resources, preparing for success in chemistry, and developing skills in computational thinking.
+The 2025 Clark Scholars Summer Program kicked off with a day of bonding and ziplining at an outdoor adventure center, giving Clark Scholars the chance to build teamwork skills and get to know one another.
+Other highlights included visiting the Baltimore Museum of Industry, the TerpZone for bowling and billards, the Great Big Game Show in Georgetown and Beat the Bomb’s challenge rooms in Washington, D.C.
+Students also had fun in “The Joy and Importance of Understanding How and Why Things Work” engineering workshop, which was a weeklong workshop-style course where they were able to disassemble and reassemble a variety of products (i.e., a toaster, a coffee maker, a dehumidifier, a record player, etc.) as well as work on their computational thinking skills.
+During the University Resources workshops, students had the unique opportunity to meet with the Dean of the A. James Clark School of Engineering, Dr. Samuel Graham, Jr., and intimately discuss the National Academy of Engineering's Grand Challenges.
+After the Summer Program, our incoming Clark Scholars started the fall semester supported by a network of friends and university faculty and staff, equipped with the confidence to begin to develop their Fearless Ideas as Terp Engineers!

 The Clark Scholars Program curriculum is designed for students to develop their leadership skills, business acumen, commitment to service, and identity as a Clark Scholar.
 In the first year, scholars take the Engineering and the Grand Challenge's course with their cohort members, and also meet monthly with program staff.
 Scholars also meet monthly with all cohorts to work on their service-learning project, directed by Faculty Advisor Dr. Christopher Cadou.
 The current service-learning project is a student-led project aimed at stormwater management on campus.
 Clark Scholars also engage in semesterly advising meetings with Dr. Cadou and Associate Director, Damien Franze, to discuss their educational and professional goals.